 Almost equally as comfortable, and easier to handle, Acuvue Oasys 1-Day is another fantastic daily option.
 These lenses have an oxygen permeability of 103 and provide you with incredible UV protection (something Dailies Total1 lacks).

-Best overall 2-week wear contact lenses
+Best 2-week wear contact lens

 The best, and only, 2-week contact lens to consider is Acuvue Oasys.